Imvu censorship is insane.

 JesseLiStarseed

-JesseLiStarseed posted 3 days ago
+JesseLiStarseed posted 10 months ago

 I already went "completely off" about this on another discussion (I was burning mad), but I'll keep this on a better tone.
 Some of us already knew what IMVU was trying to roll-out when our chat was monitored and censored last year in private rooms, which I assume was a testing-phase for all this.
 I can understand why IMVU is doing this to "some" degree.
 Not only IMVU, but all virtual platforms suffer from the same problems with young teens and children interacting with adults, and teens and children 'masquarading' as adults, even fraudulently obtaining AP/Age-verification which can end up resulting in some serious horrific crime from stalking, threats, grooming, pedophilia and traffiking.
 It has been apparent (for some time now) that IMVU has been specifically target-marketing younger teens, older teens, and very young adults, as well as concentration on their Phone App and Desktop/Beta.
 If this is truly the case, it makes sense to take extra measures to make the platform safer for them.
 We as adults want you to and look forward to anything that can help change or reduce the number amount of incidences.
 But when it comes to the subject of "monitoring" and "censorship" of chat, you step into a very controversial area that many people have serious objections to: